-Paige Arnof-Fenn is the founder & CEO of global marketing and branding firm Mavens & Moguls based in Cambridge, MA and she graduated from Stanford University and Harvard Business School.
+Paige Arnof-Fenn is the founder & CEO of global marketing and branding firm Mavens & Moguls based in Cambridge, MA.
+She graduated from Stanford University and Harvard Business School.

-It works with customers too, I have clients who play golf so sometimes we meet at a driving range instead of the office to discuss things especially when you are trying to think outside the box.
-A change in venue is always nice and you feel so much better when you are moving and not trapped behind your desk.
+It also works with customers; I have clients who play golf, so sometimes we meet at a driving range instead of the office to discuss things, especially when you are trying to think outside the box.
+A change in venue is always nice, and you feel so much better when you are moving and not trapped behind your desk.

-Give yourself permission to say no. Whether it means sleeping in (no to an alarm clock), getting a massage, taking a walk, or just turning off my phone and computer (no I will respond later on my own schedule).
-I know that my day has been successful when I not only help my clients but also it includes simple acts of letting myself relax and enjoy the moment, those are the very best gifts I can give myself that help me stay balanced and productive.
+Give yourself permission to say no, whether it means sleeping in (no to an alarm clock), getting a massage, taking a walk, or just turning off my phone and computer (no, I will respond later on my own schedule).
+I know that my day has been successful when I not only help my clients but also include simple acts of letting myself relax and enjoy the moment; those are the very best gifts I can give myself that help me stay balanced and productive.

 Lydia Noyes.
 Health, Wellness, and Lifestyle Journalist HighYa.com

-I eventually branched out to landing semi-permanent writing jobs on job boards from sites like Problogger, and after four months of freelancing, I decided to quit my day job and freelance fulltime.
-My first full year of freelancing I earned $50k pretax ($3,500-6,000 per month) and hit $65k in my second year.
+I eventually branched out to landing semi-permanent writing jobs on job boards from sites like Problogger, and after four months of freelancing, I decided to quit my day job and freelance full-time.
+In my first full year of freelancing, I earned $50k pretax ($3,500-6,000 per month) and hit $65k in my second year.
 After freelancing for three years, I accepted a full-time remote position with HighYa.com as a health and wellness reporter.

 Host Your Own Events

-It’s no secret that we all want to be successes in life.
+It’s no secret that we all want to be successful in life.
 Sometimes, opportunities just do not come the way we think that they should.
-What do you do when you are over-looked for the promotion or have reached the glass ceiling, but know that you are meant for more?
+What do you do when you are over-looked for the promotion or have reached a glass ceiling but know that you are meant for more?
 You step outside of your comfort zone and host/create your own events centered around your experience and expertise.

 Write About It

-When you write a book, you open up endless doors of success.
-You open yourself to becoming the expert on what you have written about, speaking opportunities, workshop facilitating and more!
+When you write a book, you open up endless doors to success.
+You open yourself to becoming the expert on what you have written about, speaking opportunities, workshop facilitating, and more!
 There is always someone in need.
 Someone is always waiting for the tools needed to assist them in winning.
 Your story just may be the very opportunity to provide what you BOTH are looking for.

 Get on the Phone & Offer Services

-You can create amazing opportunities for yourself by getting on the phone, contacting decision makers of companies and offering your services to them for free.
-If you understand various software programs, offer to install/upgrade theirs for free, then ask them to give you 3 business referrals so that you are able to do the same for them.
+You can create amazing opportunities for yourself by getting on the phone, contacting decision-makers of companies, and offering your services to them for free.
+If you understand various software programs, offer to install/upgrade theirs for free, then ask them to give you three business referrals so that you are able to do the same for them.

-Listen to my favorite podcast on side hustling called The Side Hustle Show with Nick Loper, every episode will unlock new ideas and potential opportunities in your mind.
+Listen to my favorite Podcasts on side hustling called The Side Hustle Show with Nick Loper; every episode will unlock new ideas and potential opportunities in your mind.
 Here are some examples of the business ideas featured on this show.

 - Piano Lessons